Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Related Work

-\citet{Branzei2015Characterization} studied CEEI also for single-minded agents.
-In this case, verifying whether a given allocation is CEEI is polynomial but checking if CEEI exists is co-NP-complete.
-Single-minded agents were further studied by \citet{Branzei2016To}.
-In contrast to our setting, they assume that each item can come in multiple units, all of which must have the same price.
-They show an example in which (1) a CE where all agents exhaust their income does not exist, (2) a CE where some agents spend less than their income does exist.
+\citet{Branzei2015Characterization} study CEEI for the case in which the agents are \emph{single-minded}: for each agent $i$ there is a subset of goods $D_i\subseteq \allitems$, such that $i$ strictly prefers all bundles that contain $D_i$ to all bundles that do not contain $D_i$, is indifferent between any two bundles that contain $D_i$, and is indifferent between any two bundles that do not contain $D_i$.
+In this case, verifying whether a given allocation is a CEEI is polynomial, but checking if a CEEI exists is co-NP-complete.
+Single-minded agents are further studied by \citet{Branzei2016To}.
+In contrast to our setting, they assume that each good can come in multiple units.
+The main difference between $k$ units of the same good, and $k$ different goods that all agents consider to be equivalent, is that the $k$ units of the same good are required (by definition) to have the same price.
+This restriction implies that the ``income-exhaustion'' requirement (H1) from subsection \ref{sub:pixeps} is no longer w.l.o.g.: \citet{Branzei2016To} show an example in which (1) a CE where all agents exhaust their income does not exist, (2) a CE where some agents spend less than their income does exist.
 They call this solution CAEI --- Competitive Allocation from Equal Incomes.
-Interestingly, in contrast to CEEI, it is possible to find a CAEI (if one exists) in polynomial time.
+Interestingly, in contrast to a CEEI, it is possible to find a CAEI (if one exists) in polynomial time.

-\citet{Heinen2015Fairness} extended \cite{bouveret2016characterizing} from additive to \emph{$k$-additive utility functions}, in which each agent reports a value for bundles containing at most $k$ items, and the values of larger bundles are determined by adding and subtracting the values of the basic bundles.
+\citet{Heinen2015Fairness} extend the five-criteria scale of \citet{bouveret2016characterizing} for \emph{$k$-additive preferences}, in which each agent reports a value for each bundle of at most $k$ items, and the values of larger bundles are determined by adding and subtracting the values of the basic bundles.
+They study both goods and chores.
+They show an example of an envy-free and Pareto-efficient allocation of goods, that is not a CE from equal incomes.